 This is a follow-up to my story Deciding to Live.
 It may make more sense to you if you read that first, but to summarise, Hermione visited Severus at Hogwarts during that last year with information that helped him prepare a cure for Nagini's bite – after he was attacked, Hermione was able to portkey him away from the scene and use his potions to save his life.

 There will be SS/HG (pretty slow burning) and, of necessity, some HG/RW.
-But, unlike some of you guys, I've never been a Ron-hater – just never thought they were well suited.
+But I've never been a Ron-hater – just never thought they were well suited.
 That's not Ron's fault – he's got his qualities and also let's bear in mind that he was a teenager with lots of insecurities in the books.
 In my story, he gets to grow up quite a bit.
 Anyway, just my view, everyone's entitled to their own!

-Don't own any characters; all the work of the wonderful JKR.
+I don't own any characters apart from a small group that appear halfway through; all main characters are the work of the wonderful JKR.
 Italics at beginning are also hers.
-Anyway, enough notes, let's get on with it!

 "Look … at … me…" he whispered.